azzamsa/bilal/README.md

 ## Features

+- Everything works completely offline.
-- Show all salah time in current day
+- Display all salah times for the current day.
-- Show current salah time and its remaining time
+- Show the current salah time and its remaining time.
-- Show next salah time
+- Display the next salah time.
-- Time Format (12/24-Hour)
+- Use both 12-hour and 24-hour formats.
 - Fancy error message

 ## Usage